Skip to main content

 Who responds to the Fraud Census

-The Commonwealth Fraud Control Framework requires all non-corporate Commonwealth entities to collect information on fraud and to provide that information to the AIC in the form requested by AIC by 30 September each year.
+The Commonwealth Fraud and Corruption Control Framework requires all non-corporate Commonwealth entities to collect information on fraud and corruption, and to provide that information in a form and by a date requested by the AIC.

 Where to find out more information about the Fraud Census